Sawm

 Fasting for the Face of Allah, Most High

-Fasting benefits us in many way, alhamdulillah.
 Physically, it is extremely beneficial to give the digestive system a time of rest every day.
-Intermittent fasting has become a health trend over the past five years, but we Sufis have been doing it for centuries!
+Intermittent fasting has become a health trend over the past several years, but we Sufis have been doing it for centuries!

 Spiritual Benefits